manalynx/100-days-of-code/log.md

 1- Done with building a “Rothko Painting”  at freeCodeCamp.\
 2- Finished building a "photo gallery” at FreeCodeCamp too.

-**Thoughts** Both projects were teaching me a lot about directing elements and adding spaces between elements to get the fit that we are seeking to have . \ Some of what I learned : \
+**Thoughts** Both projects were teaching me a lot about directing elements and adding spaces between elements to get the fit that we are seeking to have .Some of what I learned : \
 1- CSS box model (margin,padding,and border)\
 2- CSS flexbox.\
 3- object-fit.\
 4- justify-content.\
 5- transfprm and culum-reverse.\
 6- filter.\
-7- @media.\ and much more.
+7- @media.

 **Link(s) to work**
 1- [Day 8 Tweet](https://twitter.com/ManalAbobakr/status/1549092247693451265)